Bogie

 A bogie (/ˈboʊɡi/ BOH-ghee) (or truck in North American English) comprises two or more wheelsets (two wheels on an axle), in a frame, attached under a vehicle by a pivot.
 Bogies take various forms in various modes of transport.
 A bogie may remain normally attached (as on many railroad cars and semi-trailers) or be quickly detachable (as for a dolly in a road train or in railway bogie exchange).
-It may include suspension components within it (as most rail and trucking bogies do), or be solid and in turn be suspended (as are most bogies of tracked vehicles).
+It may include suspension components within it (as most rail and trucking bogies do), or be solid and, in turn, be suspended (as are most bogies of tracked vehicles).
 It may be mounted on a swivel, as traditionally on a railway carriage or locomotive, additionally jointed and sprung (as in the landing gear of an airliner), or held in place by other means (centreless bogies).

 Although bogie is the preferred spelling and first-listed variant in various dictionaries, bogey and bogy are also used.

 Railway

-A bogie in the UK, or a railroad truck, wheel truck, or simply truck in North America, is a structure underneath a railway vehicle (wagon, coach or locomotive) to which axles (hence, wheels) are attached through bearings.
+A bogie in the UK, or a railroad truck, wheel truck, or truck in North America, is a structure underneath a railway vehicle (wagon, coach, or locomotive) to which axles (hence, wheels) are attached through bearings.
 In Indian English, bogie may also refer to an entire railway carriage.
 In South Africa, the term bogie is often alternatively used to refer to a freight or goods wagon (shortened from bogie wagon).